-Upper extremity: 20 cases Lower extremity: 20 cases Truncal: 20 cases

-Documentation of regional blocks needs to be done through recorded video or time-stamped still images of the ultrasound image for each block recorded in the case logs.
+Upper extremity: 2 cases Lower extremity: 20 cases Truncal: 20 cases still images of the ultrasound image for each block recorded in the case logs.
 All patient identifying information needs to be removed before submitting case logs to the ASPMF for log documentation purposes.
 Reporting of case logs can begin on the first day of enrollment into the ASPMF fellowship and ends on the last day of enrollment.
 Fellows not meeting the minimum block requirements can schedule additional training weeks at ASPMF clinical sites in the last 5 months of the program through the Director of the fellowship.